 Programs and services include:

 - Resources and information on tenant's rights and landlord's rights in Massachusetts.

 - Referrals to other local resources to meet family and individual needs.

-PACE Housing staff provides guidance to apply for local and state financial assistance to prevent losing a home or being evicted from an apartment.
+PACE Housing staff guides clients to apply for local and state financial assistance to prevent losing a home or being evicted from an apartment.

 Carmen Mejil, Director

 Massachusetts Homeowners Assistance Fund